namin/LeanSketcher/README.md

 * `LeanSketcher.lean`: Main entry point for the tactics.
 * `EvalOpt.lean`: Example proof script demonstrating the tactics.

----

 ## Acknowledgements

 * Thanks to Arthur Adjedj for helping with the proofs that led to this automation.

----

-## Contributing

-This is an open research prototype.
-Contributions and experiments are welcome.
-Feel free to open issues for:

-* new tactic ideas
-* failed cases
-* integration with your own proof infrastructure

----

-## License

-MIT